 During the Viking Age, women received gifts the morning of their weddings.
 This would be called a morning gift, and it usually included clothing, jewellery, household goods, livestock, slaves, land and/or estates.
 The more her dowry, the grander the gift (source)

 At the time of the wedding ceremony deities of fertility would be invoked either by sacrificing an animal or dedicating one to a deity as a living gift.
 If an animal was dedicated to a god as a living gift, it would be maintained as a sacred beast thereafter (source)

 4. Cats were very rare and could have been well coveted gifts

-Unfortunately after hours of hard research, I have determined there are not any direct links between felines and brides on their wedding day - although it could have been possible.
-In conclusion, we do not have any evidence that brides received felines during their betrothal to their husbands; but if it happened, cats were likely to have been sacrificed or honoured as a sacred beast by wealthier families of the Viking Age to honour the goddess Freya.
+Unfortunately, after hours of hard research, I have determined there are not any direct links between felines and brides on their wedding day - although it could have been possible.
+In conclusion, we do not have any evidence that brides received felines during their betrothal to their husbands.
+If it happened, cats were likely to have been sacrificed or honoured as sacred beasts by wealthier families of the Viking Age to honour the goddess Freya.
 Jennifer Hartman Pagan Kids pagankids.org

 If you find this content helpful and want to help support the efforts of Pagan Kids, subscribe to patreon.com/pagankids for as little as USD $3.00 a month.
 All contributions go toward improving this resource.